Networking and IT Services

 The Client acknowledges that:

-• Networking and IT environments often contain legacy, undocumented, or third-party systems
+• IT environments may contain legacy, undocumented, or third-party systems

-• DDG’s work may involve identifying risks, misconfigurations, or limitations created prior to engagement
+• DDG may identify risks or limitations created prior to engagement

-• Some remediation actions require staged changes or additional approvals to avoid business disruption
+• Some remediation requires staged implementation to minimise disruption

-DDG will act in a commercially reasonable manner and apply industry best practice, but cannot warrant the condition or suitability of pre-existing infrastructure.
+DDG will act in a commercially reasonable manner and apply industry best practice but does not warrant the condition, compatibility, or suitability of pre-existing infrastructure.

 3. Client Responsibilities